Carolyn Pirtle, M.M, M.S.M., M.A.

 Program Director, Notre Dame Center for Liturgy

-As Program Director of the Center for Liturgy, Carolyn oversees the planning and facilitation of the Center’s signature events, particularly the annual symposium, Liturgy Week, as well as the McGrath Institute’s annual International Crèche Exhibit and Pilgrimage, and the Marian Procession and May Crowning.
-Additionally, Carolyn assists with liturgical planning for the entire McGrath Institute, collaborates in the liturgical and musical formation of MICL program participants, and is a contributing member of the editorial board for Church Life Journal, where she writes on liturgical music, aesthetics, devotional practice, and popular culture.
+As Program Director of the Center for Liturgy, Carolyn oversees the planning and facilitation of the Center’s signature events, including the Mathis Liturgical Leadership Program, as well as other McGrath Institute events like the annual International Crèche Exhibit.
+Additionally, Carolyn assists with liturgical planning for the entire McGrath Institute and collaborates in the formation of MICL program participants.

-When she’s not playing piano, singing, or composing, Carolyn enjoys attending live performances of musicals, watching old movies, teaching piano lessons to young people, reading novels, and baking breads and other treats for her co-workers.
-They really like breads and treats.
+When she’s not playing piano, singing, or composing, Carolyn enjoys attending live performances of musicals, watching old movies, teaching piano lessons to young people, reading novels, and baking.